Call for Papers

 In addition, a "Fast Track" submission process coordinated with the SAT 2023 Conference (satisfiability.org/SAT23) is planned.
 Papers not accepted to SAT 2023 can be revised and submitted to CP 2023 with the proviso that the research is also relevant to the CP conference.
-More detailed requirements will be available in due course.
+Papers for the SAT Fast Track have the following requirements:

 (Please note that the fast track deadlines differ from the regular CP submission dates.)

 The submission Web page for CP2023 is easychair.org/conferences/?conf=cp2023.